Home Element Metal Vanadium

 The English chemist Henry Enfield Roscoe in 1831 first isolated the metal by hydrogen reduction of vanadium chloride (VCl2).

-Where is vanadium found?
+Where is Vanadium Found?

 Vanadium is the fifth most abundant transition metal and the twentieth most abundant element among all periodic table elements.
 It presents 0.0136 percent of the earth’s crustal rocks.